steffenmueller4/steffenmueller4.github.io/_posts/2021-06-02-interdependencies-between-organization-and-architecture.md

 The term Inverse Conway Maneuver was first used by Leroy and Simons in an article in 2010 {% cite Leroy2010 %}.
 Their goal was to change organizations in order to build better software based on interdisciplinary independent teams which can collaborate with business effectively in the beginning of the DevOps movement.
-Goal was to change the organization's communication structures - please remember that Conway's Law phrased that system's architecture is a copy of the organization's communication structure - driven by technology.
+Goal was to change the organization's communication structures driven by technology.
 "Conway’s Law, therefore, does work both ways.
 Organizational structures impact system design, and system architectures impact organizational structures as well." {% cite Bloomberg2015 %}

-Later on, the idea of the Inverse Conway Maneuver came to more popularity when microservices were on the rise.
+Later on, the idea of the Inverse Conway Maneuver became more popular when microservices were on the rise.
-For example, James Lewis, Technical Director at Thoughtworks, used the term Inverse Conway Maneuver in his talk at the Goto Con 2015 {% cite Lewis2015 %}.
+For example, James Lewis, Technical Director at Thoughtworks, used the term Inverse Conway Maneuver in his talk at the Goto Con 2015 {% cite Lewis2015 %} (see also: {% cite Lewis2014 %}).
-Following Lewis' and Fowler's article at {% cite Lewis2014 %} from 2014, microservices should be designed "[...] as suites of independently deployable services [...]" and built "[...] around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data." {% cite Lewis2014 %}
+Microservices should be designed "[...] as suites of independently deployable services [...]" and built "[...] around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data." {% cite Lewis2014 %}
-Teams that build and maintain microservices should be cross-functional and organized around products - not projects - that are aligned with the customer {% cite Lewis2014 %}.
+Teams that build and maintain microservices should be cross-functional and organized around products - not projects - that are aligned with the customer.
+To achieve that, the organisation should to be chunked up "[...] from team to value stream to line of business to organisation [...]" {% cite Lewis2015 %} - so, the Inverse Conway Maneuver.

 While nearly every company builds architectures based on the Microservices architecture style nowadays, still not everybody has understood that organization and architecture cannot be changed isolated.

 # Domain-driven Design

+Besides Conway's Law and the Inverse Conway Maneuver, also Domain-driven Design (DDD) can be used to explain the interdependencies between organization and architecture.
-Originally developed by Eric Evans in the 2000er years (see also: {% cite Evans2003 %}), Domain-driven Design (DDD) is about designing software based on models of the domain.
+Originally developed by Eric Evans in the 2000er years (see also: {% cite Evans2003 %}), DDD is about designing software based on models of the domain.
 The domain models, therefore, act as a Ubiquitious Language and as a conceptual foundation for the design of the software {% cite Fowler2014 %}.

 When building microservices, a very important thing is to find the right scope for these microservices.